lebarion/sf-metadata-backup/README.md

 **What It Does:**

 1. Auto-detects rollback mode from buildfile.json
-2. For orgdevmode: Uses `sf deploy orgdevmode` with the plugin
+2. For orgdevmode: Uses `sf builds deploy` with the plugin
 3. For standard: Uses `sf project deploy start` commands
 4. Removes new metadata using destructive changes
 5. Restores old metadata from recovery manifest